Inist-CNRS/ezs/docs/plugin-core.md

 ### env

-Take `Object` and send the same object but in the meantime, it is possible to  add new environment field with the first Object of the feed
+Send the input object again, while adding new environment field(s) with the first `Object` of the feed.

 #### Parameters